 Step 7: Submit Your Details And Wait For Verification

 You just need to submit your details and wait for the approval of your credentials for the activation for your account.
-This process may take up to 3 days.
+This process may take 2 to 6 hours.

 #3 Minimum Initial Deposit